badbatch/cutoff/README.md

 committed to master.
 Include the `--force` flag to force update all packages to the new version.
 Include the `--skip-checkout` flag to commit the changes to current branch.

+If a `preid` is provided it is appended to the release tag.

 ```json
 "scripts": {
   "cutoff-lerna": "cutoff-lerna"